 When following the Content Inc model, consider that strategic thinking that will help you understand where you want to be in 5 or even 10 years.
 Make sure not only to visualize but write down exactly how you’re going to get where you want.
 It’s important to know what your goals are but also how you are going to achieve them.
 Otherwise, you won’t be able to tell if you’re proceeding in the right direction.
 That’s why it’s a good idea to take the time to identify where you want to be and to write down how you’re going to get there.
 This is a very challenging task but having documented goals will make you 33% more successful in accomplishing them.
 Stop just talking about your goals, document them and prepare a strategy.

 Content marketing takes time to work.
 You must be patient because success with the Content Inc model or any other content marketing strategy is not going to happen overnight.
 Content marketing may take years to gain you leverage and create a ripple effect.
-That’s why you need to create your content marketing strategy and your business plan with
+That’s why you need to create your content marketing strategy and your business plan with patience in mind.

 Joe started in 2006 with a website called Copyblogger.com where he explored content marketing.
 But it wasn’t until 4 years later that he defined his vision, found his voice and finally felt like he could share a real value with his audiences.
 Today, Joe runs one of the fast-growing companies in the United States with a $10 million business.
-Before joining the content marketing game, ask yourself how much time,
+Before joining the content marketing game, ask yourself how much time, thought, energy, and hard work you’re willing to dedicate to your strategy.
+Once you determine the answer, you can apply it to your content marketing strategy to get the most out of it.

 Now that you know the Content Inc model, here are the next steps you should be taking in building and measuring your content marketing strategy.